pdsinterop/flysystem-rdf/README.md

 // Read the contents of a RDF file in another format from what was stored in
 $content = $filesystem->readRdf('/foaf.rdf', \Pdsinterop\Rdf\Enum\Format::TURTLE);

 ```

 ## Develop

 - Do not forget to install the required dependencies using `composer`.

-- Most of the logic here involves Easyrdf and/or FlySystem.
+- Most of the logic here involves EasyRdf and/or FlySystem.
 You'll want to familiarise yourself with their workings.

 - Test are available in the `tests/` directory.
 They are run by GitHub actions for any pull request.
 To run them,call `./bin/phpunit`